trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/build-diversified-portfolio.md

 asset allocation be?
 ```

-Money will recommend something like:
+Money Monty will recommend something like:
 - 80% stocks (split between U.S. and international)
 - 15% bonds
 - 5% cash